CWilliamL/Apple-Product-Stock-Alert/README.md

 ps -ef | grep botver2

 Then you will see the PID
-Use "kill <PID>" to kill the program
+Use "kill {PID}" to kill the program